 The AVA has produces a series of resources for veterinarians around personal biosecurity and infection control.

-The Australian Cattle Veterinarians as special interest group of the AVA have developed the BIOCHECK™ Biosecurity plan.
+The Australian Cattle Veterinarians as a special interest group of the AVA have developed the BIOCHECK™ Biosecurity plan.
 This helps farmers discuss major biosecurity risks and develop plans made to manage these appropriate to the individual farm.

 The AVA is represented on the national Australian Strategic and Technical Advisory Group on AMR (ASTAG) and contributes regularly at one health forums convened between human and animal health professionals, in order to progress the national AMR strategy for Australia.